-Made with only 6 ingredients, Maple Whipped Paleo Sweet Potatoes are great for serving on holidays, as a simple side dish, or meal prepping!
-Paleo, gluten free and dairy free – a delicious sweet potato recipe!
+Made with only 6 ingredients, this Paleo Sweet Potatoes Recipe is great for serving on holidays, as a simple side dish, or meal prepping!
+Healthy, gluten free and dairy free – a delicious sweet potato recipe!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.